chdryra/Reviewer/README.md

-# Reviewer
+# Startouch
 ## The Main App
 ### What is it?
 This is the core Startouch app.
-Reviewer was the working title of the project before I came up with Startouch.

 ### UI Architecture
 I'm not a professional coder so the architecture that I've come up with is probably quite heinous to right-minded developers.